aws-samples/dify-aws-tool/README.md

 </p>
 <br>

-# Dify AWS Tools
+# Dify AWS Tool

 ## Introduction
-This repo provide some sample code to show how to integrate some tools which based on AWS Service to [Dify](https://github.com/langgenius/dify).
-In addition to the reference code, you can also refer to the [official guide](https://docs.dify.ai/guides/tools/quick-tool-integration) for more information.
+This repo provides some sample code to show how to integrate SageMaker Provider and some AWS Service based tools to [Dify](https://github.com/langgenius/dify).

+In addition to the reference code, you can also refer to the [Dify official guide](https://docs.dify.ai/guides/tools/quick-tool-integration) for more information.

+## Prerequisites

+- Dify Environment

+- AWS Account and AWS Experience

+- Basic experience with Linux environments

 ## How to Install

 ```
 # step1 - download code
 git clone https://github.com/aws-samples/dify-aws-tool/